jaw3l/Substrate-Hands-on-Projects/project_03/README.md

 In this project, we be controlling which nodes can join our network.
 Only authorized nodes will be able to join our network.

-![NOTE]
+> [!NOTE]
-The changes made to the files can be found in the my fork of the `substrate-node-template` repository.
+> The changes made to the files can be found in the my fork of the `substrate-node-template` repository.
 You can reach the repository [here](https://github.com/jaw3l/substrate-node-template/tree/learn_substrate).

 ## Prerequisites